-Working at Union Station, a magnificent building (go visit!), several quick bite places inside the building tempted me but almost every day I went outside because of the food trucks.
+Working at Union Station—a magnificent building (go visit!)—several quick bite places inside the building tempted me but almost every day I went outside because of the dizzying array of food trucks.
 Less than two blocks away from Union Station, every weekday, food trucks start lining up between 10:30 and 11:15.
 Typically at 11:30, DC food trucks open their doors to the hungry government and private sector cubicle dwellers (like I was).

-Most days I would window shop the offerings.
+Most days I would window shop the selections.
 Oh, look, there is a Laotian truck.
 Or, hmmm, will I try Ethiopian food today?
-Every day was like a mini trip around the world.
+Every day was a mini trip around the world.

 On the other hand, most DC food trucks also stick to a schedule.
-The lasagna truck appears every Tuesday and the lobster roll truck (yes, lobster rolls!) shows every other Thursday.
+The lasagna truck showed up every Tuesday and the lobster roll truck (yes, lobster rolls!) tempted us every other Thursday.

-Near Union Station is not the only place to find food trucks in DC.
+Near Union Station is not the only place where to find food trucks in DC.
 More than five food trucks usually congregate around McPherson Square, L’Enfant Plaza, and Metro Center.
-Work days are also not the only time for food trucks in Washington, DC.
-Food trucks love visiting the many festivals and wherever crowds are on the weekends.
+Work days are also not the only time for food trucks in Washington DC.
+Local food truck operators love visiting the many festivals and wherever crowds are on the weekends.

-McCool Travel tip: When visiting Washington, DC, check the Food Truck Fiesta website or mobile app for real-time automated tracking of DC food trucks.
+McCool Travel tip: When visiting Washington DC, check online real-time automated tracking of DC food trucks.

-Below are some of my favorite DC food trucks.
+Below are some of my favorite food trucks in Washington DC.
 Since our tastes are different, certainly your favorites will be different from mine.
-Heck, some of these DC food trucks might even be closed down by the time you read this article.
+Heck, some of these food trucks might even be closed down by the time you read this article.
 Check DC apps to find current DC food trucks, because, unfortunately food trucks may stop operating and go out of business.
 But there are always new ones to try and support.

 1. Red Hook Lobster Truck